Table of Contents

 Carolyn Whitmeyer is the artist for Way of Rhea, she has a bachelor’s degree in biology as well as a master’s degree in medical visualization.
-She says her studies are motivated by her lifelong interest in art and nature.
+Her studies are motivated by her lifelong interest in art and nature.

-She currently works at the American Institutes for Research as a production assistant, and spends her spare time working with Anthropic and improving her art skills.
+She’s currently a Production Assistant at the American Institutes for Research, and spends her spare time working with Anthropic and improving her art skills.

 Colin Quinn - Music